stat545ubc-2021/Mini-data-analysis_TYL/Milestone3/Mini-Data-Analysis-Deliverable-3.md

 those relationships.
 According to the table “rs” computed in **Answer 2.1**, I found that the R-squared results are pretty small.
 Only one species has a strong relationship between tree\_age and diameter, which has an R-squared larger than 0.5, so I only plotted this species.

 The species name is “**SERRULATA**”.

+First, I printed out the results obtained from “**broom::glance**” function.
+In this part, I got the statistics of the fitting results of the linear model.
+It helps me understand that there is an obvious relationship between tree age and the diameter by a large R-squared value of 0.615.

 The slope, intercept, and R-squared values are shown above.
 Basically, the diameters of **SERRULATA** became larger when the trees got older.
 However, we can see that there is a vertical cluster at the right end of the plot.
-Hence, the diameters were influenced by not only tree ages but also other variables.
+Hence, the diameters might be influenced by not only tree ages but also other variables.
 If we want to know the reason for the vertical cluster on the right end of the plot, we need to further study it.

 <!----------------------------------------------------------------------------->